 clause 3.3.9.

-The actions referred to by subclauses (1)(a) and (2) are:

-publish the relevant proposal or application;

-make and publish a draft decision or decisions;

-seek the written views of interested persons on anything so published; and

-seek the written views of interested persons on others’ submissions.

-The actions referred to by subclauses (1)(b) and (2) are:

-seek the views of any person the Commission considers has expertise on a relevant matter; and

-hold a conference at which the views of some or all interested persons may be sought orally or in other forms of presentation.

 Where the Commission takes any of the actions referred to in subclause (1), it may do so in accordance with such timeframes and processes as it considers appropriate.

 Base capex projects or programmes forecast to cost more than $20 million